ParallelTask/dinoloop-starter/README.md

 # dinoloop-starter
-dinoloop starter featuring typescript and express
+[Dinoloop](https://github.com/ParallelTask/dinoloop) starter featuring typescript and express.

 ## How to
 git clone the project